Next Upcoming Event

 The Son

 We believe in Jesus Christ, God’s only begotten Son, conceived by the Holy Spirit.
 We believe in His virgin birth, sinless life, miracles, and teachings; His substitutionary atoning death; bodily resurrection; ascension into heaven; perpetual intercession for His people; and personal, visible return to earth.
 We believe that He is one and the same as God.
-He was fully human and fully God.
+He was fully human/God and is fully God.

 The Holy Spirit